DipFlip/ai-playground-game/README.md

 1. Clone the repository
 2. Install the dependencies using `pip install -r requirements.txt`
+3. Edit `template.env` with your OpenAI API key and save as `.env`
-3. Run the server using `python app.py`
+4. Run the server using `python app.py`
-4. Open the game in your browser at `http://localhost:5000`
+5. Open the game in your browser at `http://localhost:5000`